- Operating as a sole trader business means that your personal finances are connected to your business, and they're protected in case of insolvency.

 To register your business name, first check if it’s available by checking the National Names Index and if you wish to trade online it’s a good idea to check that a suitable domain name/address is also available.
 You can apply for a business name through the Australian Securities & Investments Commission (ASIC).

 Next you’ll need to ensure that your new business name is linked to your Australian Business Number (ABN) by contacting the Australian Tax Office (ATO).

-The business name you choose for your sole trader business has no legal entity status and does not give you ownership of that name or legal protection of it.
+The business name you choose for your business has no legal entity status and does not give you ownership of that name or legal protection of it.
 If you wish to legally protect your business name and stop other businesses from using it, you’ll need to trademark it.

-As the business income is treated as your personal, individual income, you as the proprietor of the business are responsible for any tax the sole trader business must pay.
+As the business income is treated as your personal, individual income, you as the proprietor of the business are responsible for any tax the business must pay.
 After claiming a deduction for all relevant and allowable expenses, you are required to include all business income with any other personal income earned and report it on your individual tax return.

 You may also be eligible for government super contributions when paying your own, depending on the amount you earn and the amount you contribute.
 You will also be required to pay superannuation to any eligible employees.

 Are you thinking about registering as a sole trader business?